 Re-arranged furniture can have a substantial positive impact on the output of employees.
-For instance, if furniture is comfortable and organic, employees will be able to work with minimal restrictions, and therefore be more productive.
+For instance, if furniture is comfortable and organic, employees can work with minimal restrictions and therefore be more productive.

 Big rise in flexible working and coworking spaces

-Although coworking spaces have been around for many years, it is only recently that they have come into the spotlight, mainly due to more providers entering the market to meet the needs of an increasingly fluid workforce.
+Although coworking spaces have been around for many years, they have only recently come into the spotlight, mainly due to more providers entering the market to meet the needs of an increasingly fluid workforce.

 The shift away from more traditional office spaces has aided the rising popularity of collaborative working environments.